Chicago Conference on Bible-Based LGBTQ Inclusion

 Austen Hartke is the creator of the YouTube series “Transgender and Christian,” which seeks to understand, interpret, and share parts of the Bible that relate to gender identity and the lives of transgender individuals.
 Austen is a graduate of Luther Seminary’s Master of Arts program in Old Testament/Hebrew Bible Studies, and is the winner of the 2014 John Milton Prize in Old Testament Writing from the same institution.
 Currently Austen lives in St. Paul, Minnesota, where he is working on a collection of biblical and modern narratives from gender-non-conforming people of faith, to be published with Westminster John Knox Press in Spring of 2018.
 As a transgender person of faith his greatest passion is helping other trans and gender-non-conforming people see themselves in scripture.

 Matthew Vines is the founder and executive director of The Reformation Project.
 He is also the author of God and the Gay Christian: The Biblical Case in Support of Same-Sex Relationships, published by Convergent in 2014.
-In 2012, Matthew delivered a speech at a church in his hometown of Wichita, Kansas, making the case that Christians should affirm gay Christians and their marriage relationships.
+In 2012, Matthew delivered a speechat a church in his hometown of Wichita, Kansas, making the case that Christians should affirm gay Christians and their marriage relationships.
 His speech went viral, having been seen nearly a million times and leading to a feature story in The New York Times.
-In 2013, Matthew launched The Reformation Project in order to help equip and empower Christians to advocate for LGBTQ inclusion in their faith communities.
-He speaks regularly at churches, universities, and conferences across the country.
+In 2013, Matthew launched The Reformation Project and hosted an inaugural leadership training conference for 50 Christians from across the U.S. and Canada.
+He is now expanding his efforts with conferences and regular speaking engagements across the country.
+God and the Gay Christian has generated significant media attention, with US News & World Report calling it “profoundly important” and veteran religion reporter David Crumm writing that it “is going to be a classic."

 Events sponsored by The Reformation Project may be photographed or video-recorded by independent media outlets.
 We recognize some participants would prefer not to appear in media coverage or promotional material.
 Such participants will be given different colored lanyards for their name badges.
 While this effort has proven largely successful in other conferences, we cannot guarantee it.
 By registering for the conference, you are agreeing that your image may appear in media or promotional material.